 In both cases, a technology reached maturity - or at least maturity enough that we were no longer in the zone where technology was moving so fast that each release cycle delivered tangible end-user gains.
-I don't think Intel is going out of business any time soon.
-The computer sector seems to have settled, but I'd be amazed if we don't soon see some changes in how cameras are marketed and sold.
+The computer sector seems to have settled and I don't think Intel is going out of business any time soon, but I'd be amazed if we don't soon see some changes in how cameras are marketed and sold.

 In short: the cash-cow layer of ordinary people buying compact or entry-level interchangeable lens cameras (ILCs) is gone - they all started using their amazing cellphone cameras and never looked back; and at the same time the features of ILCs reached a plateau, which removed any motivation for the remaining users to upgrade.

-I don't think it's a coincidence that the cameras I have - and which represent the last big leap forward - are from 2012: a bit more than one product cycle after the peak of digital camera sales in 2010.
-The camera manufacturers would be flush with cash, in a business with amazing year-on-year growth, and set to outdo each other.
-New models are released, sell well due to being a big leap forward, and... sales nosedive and have been dropping ever since.
+I don't think it's a coincidence that the cameras I have - and which represent the last big leap forward - are from 2012: a bit more than one product cycle after the peak of digital camera sales in 2010: The camera manufacturers would be flush with cash, in a business with amazing year-on-year growth, and set to outdo each other.
+New models are released, sell well due to being a big leap forward, resulting in the peak of interchangeable lens cameras sales, and... sales nosedive and have been dropping ever since.
 I bought in at the peak.

 Not just because cellphone cameras are getting quite good, and not just because it's much easier to share photos on social media with a cellphone - but also because there just aren't that much more to research and develop in the field of consumer-or-professional grade cameras without scientific breakthroughs, if by "camera" you mean something that looks like a DSLR.
 (In the market of cameras for space probes, spy satellites, and the like there's enough money to take on that scientific breakthrough.)